Gity Razaz

-Gity Razaz (born March 22, 1986) is an American composer of Iranian origin.
+Gity Razaz is an American composer of Iranian origin.
 She has written music for symphony orchestra, opera, ballet, chamber ensemble, and solo instrumentalist, as well as pieces with multimedia and electroacoustic elements.

 Life and career

 Gity Razaz began her classical training at the age of seven, and graduated with bachelor's and master's degrees in music composition from The Juilliard School where she studied with John Corigliano, Samuel Adler, and Robert Beaser.
 She was the composer-in-residence at the inaugural season of National Sawdust from 2016 to 2017.
 Pulitzer Prize-winning composer John Corigliano has called her a "unique composer whose 'Middle-Eastern roots have merged with her Western sensibilities to produce music that is both original and startling.
 She is on her way to becoming a major force in contemporary music.'"
-Her music has been described by The New York Times as "ravishing and engulfing."
+Her music has been described by The New York Times as "ravishing and engulfing" and possessing "an uncompromising beauty" by BBC Music Magazine.

-Razaz's music has been performed throughout the United States and internationally, including at Carnegie Hall, National Sawdust, The Jerome L. Greene Space at New York Public Radio, Ballet Moscow, Canada's National Ballet School, Amsterdam Cello Biennale, Pioneer Works, and Le Poisson Rouge, among others.
+Razaz's music has been performed throughout the United States and internationally, including at London's Royal Albert Hall for the Last Night of the 2021 BBC Proms, Carnegie Hall, National Sawdust, The Jerome L. Greene Space at New York Public Radio, Ballet Moscow, Canada's National Ballet School, Amsterdam Cello Biennale, Pioneer Works, and Le Poisson Rouge, among others.
 Her first chamber opera, Fault Lines, was commissioned by the Washington National Opera and premiered at the Kennedy Center in 2018 and her Cadenza for the Once Young was featured on BBC Radio 3's programme In Tune.

+Cellist Alisa Weilerstein commissioned Razaz to write a piece for her FRAGMENTS project, the League of American Orchestras awarded her a Virginia B. Toulmin commission for San Diego Symphony, NAC Orchestra of Canada, Berkeley Symphony, Rochester Philharmonic, and Akron Symphony.
 The Seattle Symphony has presented her music on its concert "Music Beyond Borders: Music from the Seven" and included it in the inaugural season of Octave 9: Raisbeck Music Center.
 She also was a host for WQXR 93.9 FM New York's internet station Q2 Music, where she presented works of contemporary classical music.